1967 Kurdish revolt in Iran: Aftermath

 The surviving KDPI elements re-consolidated following the defeat, with bitterness against the betrayal of Mullah Mustafa.
 From March 1970, a new "Provisional Central Committee" began to prepare a new part program, approved at the third KDPI party conference in Baghdad in June 1971.
 During the third conference a new party secretary-general was elected – Abd al-Rahman Qasimlu.
 Under his guidance, the Third Congress in 1973 adopted the slogan "Democracy for Iran, autonomy for Kurdistan", committing for the armed struggle.
 Over the next years, KDPI found itself in-line with other opponents of the government, cooperating with some of the Marxist as well as Islamic parties.

 The game changed with the Islamic Revolution of 1979, which failed to provide the Kurdish demands for autonomy, but on the contrary faced those with an even harsher bitterness than the previous monarch regime.
 The conflict between the new Iranian government and the KDPI and its allies gradually escalated, until reaching a point of no-return in March 1979.
-The outbreaking rebellion was led by the KDPI and its allies in Iranian Kurdistan, becoming the most violent uprising against the new Iranian government, following the Islamic Revolution of February 1979.
+The outbreaking rebellion was led by the KDPI and its allies in Iranian Kurdistan, becoming the most violent uprising against the new Iranian government, following the Iranian Revolution of February 1979.
 The Kurdish rebellion was defeated in December 1982, with 10,000 killed and 200,000 displaced.

 Though defeated, the KDPI turned to open fighting once again between 1989 and 1996, as an insurrection by the KDPI took place in Iranian Kurdistan, due to the assassination of its exiled leader Ghassemlou in July 1989 by Iranian negotiators.
 The KDPI insurrection ended in 1996, when the KDPI announced a unilateral cease fire, having been subdued by targeted assassinations of its leaders and a crackdown on its supporters in Iran.
 Since the Iranian elections on 1997, a more moderate government eased the crackdown on KDPI as well.
 KDPI has retained a low level political activity in exile through the late 1990s and early 2000s, signing a cooperation agreement with Komala in 2012.